Slipper tub and double vanity bathroom remodel in Malvern, PA by Fedor Fabrication

 Most remodels go sideways for the same reason: design and construction don’t talk to each other.
 The designer draws something the builder can’t actually build for the price quoted, and you’re stuck in the middle.

-We use a design-build model — the team that designs your Paoli bath is the same team that builds it.
-Every line on the drawing has been priced.
-Every spec has been confirmed.
-On a 1920s traditional that means the tub-to-shower conversion, the galvanized replumb on an exterior wall, and the layout reconfiguration are all accounted for before you sign; on a subdivision suite it means the freestanding tub, frameless glass, and selections are locked so the number doesn’t drift.
+We use a design-build model — the team that designs your Paoli bath is the team that builds it.
+By the time you get a contract, every line is priced, every spec is confirmed, and the old-house problems other remodelers hit mid-job (galvanized supply on an exterior wall, a layout that has to be reconfigured) are already solved.
 We sequence the work around Tredyffrin Township’s inspection schedule so the project doesn’t stall waiting on the township.

 The 8 steps, start to finish